 Upon release, Disney+ will cost around $7/month and $70/year in the United States.
-If we were to compare it with Netflix, for example, that’s a lot cheaper from Netflix’s $13 monthly fee.
+If we were to compare it with Netflix, for example, that’s a lot cheaper than Netflix’s $13 monthly fee.
 I know that there’s a cheaper option, but that plan is the most common in the States as it lets you stream on two devices in High Definition.

 A basic subscription with Disney+ allows you to stream four screens simultaneously in 4K quality if you want, which is a feature Netflix has for $16 as a premium tier.
 But don’t get your hopes up just yet.
 Disney stated that the $7 fee is an initial price (quite vague, huh?).
 That makes us think that the company will start pushing its costs even higher in the future.